Hawker Hunter: Swedish Air Force

-In the early 1950s, the Swedish Air Force saw the need for an interceptor that could reach enemy bombers at a higher altitude than the J 29 Tunnan that formed the backbone of the fighter force.
-A contract for 120 Hawker Hunter Mk 50s (equivalent to the Mk 4) was therefore signed on 29 June 1954 and the first aircraft was delivered on 26 August 1955.
-The model was designated J 34 and was assigned to the F 8 and F 18 wings that defended Stockholm.
+In the early 1950s, the Swedish Air Force saw the need for an interceptor that could reach enemy bombers at higher altitudes than those attainable by the Saab J 29 Tunnan, which formed the backbone of the fighter force.
+With the delivery of the supersonic Saab J 35 Draken still a few years away, a contract for 120 Hawker Hunter Mk 50s (equivalent to the Mk 4) was therefore signed on 29 June 1954 and the first aircraft was delivered on 26 August 1955.
+The model was designated J 34 and was assigned to the F 8 and F 18 wings that were tasked with defending Stockholm.
 The J 34 was armed with four 30 mm (1.18 in) cannon and two Sidewinders.
 The Swedish Air Force's aerobatic team Acro Hunters used five J 34s during the late 1950s.
-The J 34s were gradually replaced by supersonic J 35 Draken and reassigned to less prominent air wings, F 9 in Gothenburg and F 10 in Ängelholm, during the 1960s.
+During the 1960s the J 34s were reassigned to air wings F 9 in Gothenburg and F 10 in Ängelholm, as F 8 was repurposed and F 18 rearmed with the J 35 Draken.
+The last of the J 34s was retired from service in 1969.

 A project to improve the performance of the J 34 resulted in one Hunter being fitted with a Swedish-designed afterburner in 1958.
 While this significantly increased the engine's thrust, there was little improvement in overall performance, so the project was shelved.
-The last of the J 34s was retired from service in 1969.